sophiayduan/daydream-sprig/JOURNAL.md

 Today I worked a bit more on the things I mentioned yesterday.
 Then I started going through to review every datasheet and each components LCSC part, this was very time consuming.

-That's when I saw that the TP123 provides a layout guide, something I completly missed in the too much time I spent looking at that datasheet.
+That's when I saw that the TPS123DRCR provides a layout guide, something I completly missed in the too much time I spent looking at that datasheet.

 So I redid the entire power section, then continued on to move the leds, add sprig logos + silkscreen.
 <img width="585" height="632" alt="image" src="https://github.com/user-attachments/assets/23d13a94-1c09-4452-86c8-1d34e97cefef" />

+# September 19th:

+**Time: 3h**

+Holy freak thank goodness I'm being suepr meticulous going through every little thing (hopefully nothing falls through the cracks) but I noticed I was using the wrong footprint for the TPS123DRCR, I was using the footprint of a step up converter I was planning on using earlier on.